carboes/test/README.md

 # lotto-mob-auto

-npm install
+`npm install`

-Fire up an Android emulator with the capabilities listed in the wdio.config.js file.
+Fire up an Android emulator with the capabilities listed in the *wdio.conf.js* file.

-npm run test-wdio
+`npm run test-wdio`